 Do I need a Renovation Consultant?

-If you are seeking to do renovations or additions with a FHA 203k loan or Fannie Mae HomeStyle loan you must work closely with a renovation consultant who will coordinate the project and process required project loan documents throughout the project.
-The consultant monitors construction, process payments and ensures project completion.
-Both homebuyers and current homeowners can benefit from either renovation loan.
+When you plan to renovate or add to the home with a FHA 203k loan or Fannie Mae HomeStyle loan you are required to work with a Certified FHA 203k Renovation Consultant.
+Your renovation consultant will coordinate the project and process the required project loan documents.
+The renovation consultant monitors construction, process payments and ensures project completion.
+Both homebuyers and current homeowners can benefit from a renovation loan.

-The role of the 203k Consultant is vital to the success of a FHA full 203k loan.
-The consultant is responsible for the onsite visit and the HUD work write up and is responsible for staying on during the project to facilitate draws and inspections.
-I like to think of this person as your own project manager and it adds a nice layer of comfort and protection to the project.
-It is very important that you and your consultant stay in communication.
-Here is what we do for you each step of the way:
+The role of the Certified FHA 203k Renovation Consultant is vital to the success of a FHA full 203k loan.
+The Certified FHA 203k Renovation Consultant is responsible for the onsite visit, the work write up, and is responsible for staying on the project to facilitate payment draws and draw inspections.
+Think of this person as your very own project manager.
+The renovation consultant adds a nice layer of comfort and protection to the project.
+As a result, it is very important that you and your Certified FHA 203k Renovation Consultant communicate openly.

 Initial Site Visit

-When your mortgage professional, real estate agent or you contact us to schedule an appointment we are reserving time to review the property, understand the work to be performed, and evaluate for potential issues that may derail, delay or cause cost overruns.
+When you contact us to schedule an appointment we are reserving time to review the property.
+This time is held to understand the work to be performed.
+We help prevent potential issues by evaluating the property for potential issues that may derail, delay or cause cost overruns.

-Upon visiting the site, the renovation consultant will perform a thorough examination of the property and provides with an assessment about the project’s feasibility under the 203k loan requirements.
+The renovation consultant performs a thorough examination of the property at the initial site visit.
+We provide an assessment of the project’s feasibility under the 203k loan requirements.

 Property Site Visit

-- 203k HUD Consultant meets with the borrower and contractor (if you have one at this point) at the property
+- Certified FHA 203k Renovation Consultant meets with the borrower and contractor (if you have one at this point) at the property

 - Explains the renovation process and answers questions

-- A walk through of the property to evaluate the property condition according to the FHA’s Minimum Housing Standards
+- Walks through the property to evaluate the property condition according to the FHA’s Minimum Housing Standards

 - Listens to the borrower’s desired renovations and improvements

-- Suggest improvements that are customary to the industry
+- Suggests improvements that are customary to the industry

 - Looks for and identifies suggested or mandatory repairs to make the home safe and sound upon project completion